fajrrmdhn/Tutorial_OKP-/README.md

 ![149 102 135 139 Nulink worker acc](https://user-images.githubusercontent.com/91620434/199632329-1c71cd40-d92a-47ba-b804-a4887fadeacb.png)
 ![149 102 135 139 Checking Node](https://user-images.githubusercontent.com/91620434/199632331-11340377-e45d-431a-a0a6-fe7f24f7234e.png)

 a motivated student who wants to know more about blockchain technology and has enthusiasm also curiosity about new things.
-With the experience I have, I can participate in contributing to the blockchain world
+With the experience I have, I can participate in contributing to the blockchain world.